Zazawowow/Syntropy-Institute/README.md

-# React + TypeScript + Vite
+# Gabe - React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project provides a modern React application built with TypeScript, Vite, and Tailwind CSS.
+It includes animations with Framer Motion, GSAP, and other interactive features.

 Currently, two official plugins are available: